 Terminal 1 Prayer Room

-Located in Terminal 1 next to the Chaplaincy’s main office at Ground Level Check-In.
-There are currently no dedicated prayer room facilities after security.
+Located in Terminal 1 next to the Chaplaincy’s main office at Ground Level Check-In, and at Gate 20 after security.

 Terminal 2 Prayer Room (Departures)

 Located after security, in the main retail area.
 Its focal point is an abstract artistic glasswork by Karen Vincent.

 Located on the main arrivals concourse at Ground Level, and is easily accessible by the public.
 It is conveniently located near to the Chaplaincy’s Terminal 2 office.

 Located to the far right of the building (from the kerbside), on the first floor (below Departure level, above Arrivals).
 It was opened in 1988 and houses a number of memorials including the Paratroop Memorial Window, which commemorates the service and courage of forces based at RAF Ringway during the Second World War.

 Special washing facilities are available before and after security in Terminal 2 and in Terminal 3.